 Both low and high voltage aspects of ride through will be exercised by contingencies.
 Tripping is not permitted either for the low voltage before fault clearing or for the high voltage spike after fault clearing.
-Generating facilities must have sufficient high and low voltage ride through capability to not trip needlessly.
-At a minimum, generators must follow the ride through requirements identified in the reliability standards; i.e., NERC PRC-024 for transmission connected generation units and CSA C22.3 no. 9 for generation units connected within a distribution system.
+Generation facilities and electricity storage facilities must have sufficient high and low voltage ride through capability to not trip needlessly.
+At a minimum, generators and electricity storage participants must follow the ride through requirements identified in the reliability standards; i.e., NERC PRC-024 for transmission connected generation units and CSA C22.3 no. 9 (or UL1741 SA or equivalent standards as an interim certification until equipment compliant with C22.3 no. 9 is available in Ontario) for units connected within a distribution system.
 As an example, NERC PRC-024-2 ride through requirements diagram is shown below.
 More stringent requirements may be identified in the system impact assessment as a result of IESO system studies.